Epitranus

-Epitranus is a genus of wasps belonging to the family Chalcididae.
+Epitranus is a genus of parasitoid wasps belonging to the family Chalcididae.
 This genus is the sole representative of the subfamily Epitraninae.
-Epitranus species are primarily distributed across tropical regions of the Old World, including Africa and Australia.
-Notably, the genus has also been recorded in the Nearctic region, with Epitranus clavatus introduced there.
+Epitranus species are primarily distributed across Africa and Oceania.
+The genus has also been recorded in the Nearctic and Indomalayan regions, with Epitranus clavatus introduced there.

-The species of this genus are found in Africa and Australia.

-The biology of Epitranus species is not extensively documented.
-However, they are known to be parasitoids, with some species targeting larvae of moths in the families Crambidae, Pyralidae, and Tineidae.
-Additionally, certain Epitranus species have been associated with ant and termite nests, indicating a possible myrmecophilous or termitophilous lifestyle.
+The first species of Epitranus to be transcribed was Epitranus clavatus, in 1804.
+A new species of Epitranus, Epitranus longicaudatus, was discovered in 2024.